anyfiddle/sysbox-pods-preview/README.md

 Installation is done via a daemonset which "drops" the Sysbox binaries onto the desired K8s nodes (steps are shown later).

-**NOTE**: the daemonset currently drops a preview version of the Sysbox Enterprise Edition as this is the initial edition on which Sysbox pods will be supported.
+**NOTE**: the daemonset currently installs a preview version of the Sysbox Enterprise Edition as this is the initial edition on which Sysbox pods will be supported.
 Sysbox-EE has a 30 day free trial.
 Please contact Nestybox if you need an extension.